ematsuno/MLAI_Emeritus_Course_23/README.md

 <img src="images/plot8_4_2.png">

-The hypothesis was in the right track but when comparing with the rejected coupons, was able to identify that scores of 6 were also performing good.
+The hypothesis was on the right track but when comparing with the rejected coupons, was able to identify that scores of 6 were also performing good.
 Scores of `1` where also investigated but turn out to have a `51.8%` rejection rate.
 As it's shown below, scores of `2-6` represent `66.1%` of all accepted coffee coupons.